City/Town: • Lake Wales |

 Hotel Grand and Closure

 Victor Khubani, a property investor from New York acquired the property and renamed it the “Hotel Grand.”
-The hotel closed briefly in December 1988, due to a variety of code violations and causing the owner to later pay $14,000 in fines.
-This was just the start of multiple issues and violations found in the building throughout its short-lived operation.
+The hotel closed briefly in December 1988, due to various code violations causing the owner to later pay $14,000 in fines.
+This was just the start of multiple issues and violations in the building throughout its short-lived operation.
 On August 31, 1990, it was added to the National Register of Historic Places.
 In October 1991, The State Fire Marshall’s Office gave the owner one year to install a new sprinkler system and in May 1993, the code enforcement board gave Khubani until March to complete the work.

 In March 1994, the hotel closed due to multiple code violations and was to remain closed until a new fire sprinkler system was installed.
 To reopen, the fire escapes and elevator, which did not function, would have to be repaired as well.
 In 1995, the hotel was auctioned off to a redevelopment firm, which dismantled part of the interior for reconstruction, which was never completed.